richardlam4391/IBM_Data_Science_Professional_Certificate/Applied Data Science Capstone/Exercise and Project/README.md

-Here's the files from IBM Data Science Professional Certificate in Coursera.
+Here's the files and project from IBM Data Science Professional Certificate in Coursera.